First of all let me correct you. It is not Android 5.2, but Android 6.0

 .
 Keeping in tune with its tradition of naming the Android updates by deserts in an alphabetical order, Google has named the latest iteration of the update as Android Marshmallow

 As for the information on when will it be available in India or on which devices it will be available, we will need to wait till the exact update from Google.
 As far as our experience with the Android updates are concerned, it will first be available for Google Nexus devices and the Android One

 devices.
 Most of the devices not older than 18 months to two year running on Android Lollipop should get the update.
 However, it depends on the carriers and manufacturers who will conduct their own set of tests before finalizing the release.
 Most of the time the manufacturers release the updates in a phased manner in a region specific way.

-Now coming to the new features introduced on Android M, here are a few details –
+Now coming to the new features introduced on Android M, here are a few details –Android Pay

 will now provide you contextual information while you are something else on your phone.
 You can get details about the actors while you watch a video.
 Google Now is on its way to become a full fledged virtual assistant.
+Doze

 Android will now support the latest connector.
 USB-C port ensures faster transfer speeds.
 It also allows you charge your device faster.